Accessible walks in Victoria

 This project, supported by the Victorian Government, aims to provide people living with a mobility disability greater access to walking in Victoria’s natural environments and opportunities to share in the many benefits to health and wellbeing.

 For Walking and Rolling Together, Victoria Walks, in partnership with Scope, have developed an audit tool to assess walking paths for people of all levels of ability.

 The primary purpose of the audit tool is to assess existing paths for all-abilities accessibility and to gather information to confidently map and promote accessible walks on Walking Maps to people with disability, carers and service providers.
-Click here for examples of accessible walks already mapped at our Walking Maps website.
+Find our list of accessible walks here.

 About Walking Maps

 Victoria Walks’ Walking Maps is a free, easy to use website that allows people to find, share and create digital walking maps across Australia.